 Machine learning is transforming the world.
 However, not all machine learning projects succeed.
-Through our years of experience in this field, we’ve identified several common ways that machine learning projects fail.
-Understanding these problems – and why they occur – will help you better assess the viability of your next machine learning project, and, most importantly, align the expectations of your team with actual outcomes.
+Through our years of experience in this field, we’ve identified several common reasons machine learning projects fail.
+Understanding these problems—and why they occur—will help you better assess the viability of your next machine learning project.
+Most importantly, you’ll be prepared to align the expectations of your team with actual business outcomes.

 - Bad Data